JBris/aws-ray-cluster/README.md

-# aws_ray_cluster
+# aws-ray-cluster

-Deployment of Ray cluster on AWS
+Testing deployment of Ray cluster on AWS

 Includes training a Gaussian process via GPyTorch